 Ramanujan was a self-taught Mathematician whose knowledge about mathematics was astonishing even though he was to a great extent completely unaware of the modern developments in mathematics.
 However, his mastery of continued fractions was unparalleled to any existent mathematician.

 Srinivasa Ramanujan is the man who knew Infinity.
-Srinivasa Ramanujan has been on all Magazine Covers, won every recognition and has also been adopted as a feature movie but all this happened after he died proving his theorem and himself apparently.
+Srinivasa Ramanujan has been on all Magazine Covers, won every recognition, and has also been adopted as a feature movie but all this happened after he died proving his theorem and himself apparently.
 The untold story of Srinivasa Ramanujan inspires people to do things that make them happy, no matter what the world thinks of them.

-How the Journey of being Great Started?
+Srinivasa Ramanujan | How the Journey of being Great Started?

 Srinivasa Ramanujan Iyenagar was born to a Tamil Family on 22 December 1887 in India.
 He later went onto become one of the most reputed mathematicians from India.
-He was never professional trained to be a mathematician but the contribution he made to the world of mathematics is incomparable and really appreciable.
-Srinivasa died at an early age of 32 and left the world with a lot of secrets to be resolved and discovered.
+He was never professionally trained to be a mathematician but the contribution he made to the world of mathematics is incomparable and really appreciable.
+Srinivasa died at the early age of 32 and left the world with a lot of secrets to be resolved and discovered.

 His keen desire to discover new theorems made him rediscover the old ones and brought him under the limelight.
-Indian scientists and mathematicians recognized his potential at early stage and congratulated him for his amazing skills and efforts.
+Indian scientists and mathematicians recognized his potential at an early stage and congratulated him for his amazing skills and efforts.